Organoselenium chemistry: Structural classification

-Organoselenium compounds in nature
+In nature

 Selenium, in the form of organoselenium compounds, is an essential micronutrient whose absence from the diet causes cardiac muscle and skeletal dysfunction.
 Organoselenium compounds are required for cellular defense against oxidative damage and for the correct functioning of the immune system.
 They may also play a role in prevention of premature aging and cancer.
 The source of Se used in biosynthesis is selenophosphate.

 Glutathione oxidase is an enzyme with a selenol at its active site.
 Organoselenium compounds have been found in higher plants.
 For example, upon analysis of garlic using the technique of high-performance liquid chromatography combined with inductively coupled plasma mass spectrometry (HPLC-ICP-MS), it was found that γ-glutamyl-Se-methylselenocysteine was the major Se-containing component, along with lesser amounts of Se-methylselenocysteine.
 Trace quantities of dimethyl selenide and allyl methyl selenide are found in human breath after consuming raw garlic.

 Selenocysteine and selenomethionine

 Selenocysteine, called the twenty-first amino acid, is essential for ribosome-directed protein synthesis in some organisms.
 More than 25 selenium-containing proteins (selenoproteins) are now known.
 Most selenium-dependent enzymes contain selenocysteine, which is related to cysteine analog but with selenium replacing sulfur.
 This amino acid is encoded in a special manner by DNA.
 Selenosulfides are also proposed as biochemical intermediates.

 Selenomethionine is a selenide-containing amino acid that also occurs naturally, but is generated by post-transcriptional modification.